Cubix-Dev/Gum/README.md

 # Gum
 A simple but flexible programming language for SN-Edit users that want more.
+Currently on Node but we'll migrate to Bun once that hits v1

 ## Example code
 ```